Maple-Roasted Butternut Squash Quinoa Harvest Salad

 This post may contain affiliate links.

-The savory yet slightly sweet salad is easy, healthy, packed with big fall-inspired flavors, and there’s so much texture.
+This savory yet slightly sweet butternut squash quinoa salad is easy, healthy, packed with big fall-inspired flavors, and there’s so much texture.

 The salad is great right away but it’s a perfect make-ahead recipe because the flavors develop over time and I think it tastes better a day or two after making it.
 It’s perfect for work or school lunches.